-The College Strategic Plan 2019-2021 is available on the College website.
+The College Strategic Plan 2022-2027 will be available on the College website.
 This plan is the definitive Board document, which articulates HillSide's Vision, Mission and Strategic Priorities.
-The College undertakes to direct its core emphases to four key areas.
-These are:
+The College undertakes to direct its core emphases to six key areas.
+These are shown on the table adjacent.